-Additional settings for Dynamic IP Address connections:
+Setting details for Dynamic IP Address connections:

-Dynamic IP Parameters Description Connection Type This specifies the connection type and encapsulation method used for your Dynamic IP Address connection.
-The options available are Bridged IP LLC or Bridged IP VC-Mux .
 Cloned MAC Address This is not always necessary, but may be required for some ISPs.
 Type in the MAC address of your computer's Ethernet adapter in the Cloned MAC Address field and click the Clone MAC Address button.
 This will copy the information to a file used by the Router to present to the ISP's server used for DHCP.
 Some ISPs record the unique MAC address of your computer's Ethernet adapter when you first access their network.
 If you want to later replace the cloned MAC address with the factory default setting, type in all zeros - 0:0:0:0:0:0 - and click the Clone MAC Address button.
-Cloned MAC Address To clone the MAC address of your computer's Ethernet adapter, type in the MAC address in the Cloned MAC Address field and then click this Clone MAC Address button. МТU The Maximum Transmission Unit size may be changed if you want to optimize efficiency for uploading data through the WAN interface.
+Cloned MAC Address To clone the MAC address of your computer's Ethernet adapter, type in the MAC address in the Cloned MAC Address field and then click this Clone MAC Address button.
+MTU The Maximum Transmission Unit size may be changed if you want to optimize efficiency for uploading data through the WAN interface.
 The default setting (1400 bytes) should be suitable for most users.
 Some user may want to adjust the setting to optimize performance for wireless traffic or when low latency is desired (such as with Internet gaming).
-It is highly recommended that the user research how adjusting the MTU may affect network traffic for better or worse. ΝΑΤ Network Address Translation may be enabled or disabled with the pull- down menu.
+It is highly recommended that the user research how adjusting the MTU may affect network traffic for better or worse.
+NAT Network Address Translation may be enabled or disabled with the pulldown menu.
 Keep in mind that disabling NAT allows only a single computer to be used for Internet access through the Router.
 NAT is enabled and disabled for the Router on all connections (i.e. Pvc0 - Pvc7) if your Router is set up for multiple virtual connections.
 Firewall Use this to universally enable or disable the Firewall and Filter features available in the Router.
-If you disable this you will not be able to configure settings in the Firewall Configuration window or Filters windows in the Advanced directory.
+If you disable this you will not be able to configure settings in the Firewall Configuration window or Filters windows in the